 This year’s sole girl group survival show comes from Korean tv station, Mnet’s “Girls Planet 999”.
 The show consists of 99 trainees split into 3 groups of Korean, Chinese, and Japanese trainees.
 It’s said the group will debut 3 trainees from each country.
 The show is set to air on August 6 and Mnet has shown previews and trailers of the show.

-Jessie Fu Yaning went viral on Twitter for disrespecting Choi Yujin who already has a big fanbase and can be considered her senior.
-While some netizens said it’s probably a result of evil editing to drum up drama for the show, many called for Jessie Fu to be voted out at 99th place for dissing Choi Yujin.
+Yenny Fu Yaning went viral on Twitter for disrespecting Choi Yujin who already has a big fanbase and can be considered her senior.
+While some netizens said it’s probably a result of evil editing to drum up drama for the show, many called for Yenny Fu to be voted out at 99th place for dissing Choi Yujin.

-Aside from that, netizens dug up old clips of Jessie Fu saying the N-word while covering Doja Cat’s “Say So” in multiple performances.
+Aside from that, netizens dug up old clips of Yenny Fu saying the N-word while covering Doja Cat’s “Say So” in multiple performances.